 3. Belize is a Fishing Mecca

 Because of the barrier reef, Belize has expansive shallow flats for fly-fishing…the reef areas which are home to snapper and groupers and tons of other fish…and deep waters.
-For those who like deep sea fishing.
-Fisherpeople?
-You can do it all in one week.
+For those who like reef fishing and deep-sea fishing.
+Or maybe spearfishing?
+Lobster hunting?
+You can do it.

-For you fly-fishermen/women/adventurers, check out this amazing video by Bote Board of a new fishing spot on the backside of Ambergris Caye.
+For you fly-fishermen/women/adventurers, check out this amazing video by Bote Board of a fishing spot on the backside of Ambergris Caye (aka “the camp’).
 Gorgeousness.